skskwn/qr-/README.md

 I'm not good enough, but I'll develop it little by little.

-💡 If a problem occurs, please leave it as an issue at any time.
+💡 If there is a problem, please leave it as Github Issues at any time.